 Talcum Products: An Overview

-In 1893, the general public saw the first commercial release of talcum powder from Johnson & Johnson--started in 1886, it was an early version of the same huggable multinational industrial conglomerate we all know today.
+In 1893, the general public saw the first commercial release of talcum powder from Johnson & Johnson--started in 1886, it was an early version of the same huggable multinational conglomerate we all know today.

-As a trusted personal hygiene product, talcum was (and is) religiously applied by its users--sometimes twice or three times daily.
+As a trusted personal hygiene product, talcum was (and is) religiously applied by its users—sometimes twice or three times daily.
 Entire families have had this product in their medicine cabinets for generations.
 Current users often recall first exposure to the product at their great-grandparents' homes, sitting on the sink in a tin container (it has since moved to plastic bottles).
 People have had this stuff shaken onto them since they were babies, and continued doing so when they struck out on their own.
 I've heard a lot of stories about being able to identify a talcum user by the layer of powder over all their bathroom surfaces.

 Which Products Are Involved?